 Cardamom pods need to be individually picked using scissors.
 This is not a job for the impatient person.

 Not all fruits ripen at the same time.
 The harvest may continue for several months.

 Cardamom is one of the oldest known spices.
 In Ancient Egypt it was used in perfumes.
-They simply loved the aroma of cardamom.
+They simply loved the aroma of the cardamom spice.

 You will find that there are both black cardamom pods and green cardamom pods.
 The black cardamom pods have a smokier flavor.

 If you get the whole pods remember to open them and use only the seeds inside when grinding.
 Some will grind the whole pod but that is a poor solution.
 A good coffee grinder will do the job.
-You can also buy ground cardamom.
+You can also buy the ground spice.

-In Northern Europe it is quite common to use cardamom when baking.
+In Northern Europe it is quite common to use cardamom spice when baking.

 When baking the green cardamom is used.